Here you can find information about licence applications, appointments of management board members and cross-border activities within the EEA .

 Prerequisites

-The Pensionskasse is required to draw up a business plan, which must include all the details and parameters required for pursuing pension company activities and implement the commitments made in the pension company contract.
-The business plan as well as any amendment to the business plan require the FMA ’s approval (Article 20 para.
+b) Business plan: the Pensionskasse is required to draw up a business plan.
+The business plan must contain all the necessary details and parameters for conducting Pensionkasse business, and must implement the commitments carried out in the Pensionskasse The business plan as well as any amendment to it require approval by the FMA (Article 20 para.
 4 PKG ).
-The Pensionskasse may commence business activities only after the business plan has been approved (Article 8 para.
+The Pensionskasse is only allowed to commence business operations once the business plan has been approved (Article 8 para.
 3 PKG ).

 Unlike insurance undertakings, pension institutions are not generally licensed to carry out activities in a host member state.
 Cross-border activities of institutions for occupational retirement provision in the EEA have been possible since implementation of Directive 2003/41/EC (IORP Directive) into Austrian law.
 Retirement products are provided by an institution in a host member state on the basis of the licence issued by the competent supervisory authority of the institution’s home country.
 The Pensionskasse has to notify the authority in its home country of any intended conclusion of a pension company contract, specifying the main features of the pension scheme.
 The home authority is required to review the information it has received and communicate it to the host authority.
 After the authority of the institution’s host member state has been notified, the Pensionskasse may start business activities in accordance with the host state’s labour and social law provisions.